 or, how to understand Paul Krugman and his economist pals

-A bank traditionally earns a profit by taking the money which savers have deposited with it, called simply deposits, and lending it back out to people who are looking for a loan.
+A bank traditionally earns a profit by taking the money which savers have deposited with it, called deposits, and lending it back out to people who are looking for a loan.
 These borrowers might be after a mortgage, or after funds to invest in a business venture.

 The banks encourage people to deposit their money by offering them interest.
 In order for the whole thing to make a profit, they charge more interest to the borrowers than they pay to the savers.

 A bank has a legal obligation to keep a certain amount of its deposits in ‘cash’, and is free to lend out as much of the rest as they fancy.
-We’ll call the amount of cash they have to keep a “cash cushion”, because its designed to stop them running out of money if all the depositors suddenly want their savings back at the same time.
+We’ll call the amount of cash they have to keep a “cash cushion”, because its designed to stop them running out of money if lots of the depositors suddenly want their savings back at the same time.

 The relationship between a central bank and normal banks is exactly the same as between banks and customers: banks stash excess deposits with the central bank and earn an interest rate.
 Banks even borrow money from the central bank, for which they’re charged an interest rate.
 It’s this last interest rate which determines how much of a bank’s deposits it want to lend out and how much it wants to cling onto.
+We’ll see why in a second.

 The setting of this interest rate is called ‘monetary policy’ and it’s ‘loose’ monetary policy when the interest rate is low.